jerrykal/hyper-material-box/README.md

         // Accent color
         accentColor : '#F2777A',

-        // Other (optional. it will be override by foregroundColor) inactiveTabTitleColor : 'rgba(255, 255, 255, 0.2)',
+        // Other (optional, it will be override by foregroundColor) inactiveTabTitleColor : 'rgba(255, 255, 255, 0.2)',
         activeTabTitleColor : '#C5C8C6',